devnull-cz/c-prog-lang/modules/pointer-to-pointer.md

 ```

 Clearly, this works fine in a situation when `pp` is indeed a pointer to an
-array of integer pointers (left).
+array of integer pointers.
 Now what if someone passes a pointer to a
-pointer to an integer array (right)?
+pointer to an integer array?

 Note that in both situations, `ppa` and `ppb` **properly fit the declaration**
 `int **p`.
 That is, both arrays in the chart below are 2-dimensional and both
-have one of the dimensions set as `1`.  **The difference is which of the two
+have one of the dimensions set as `1`.  **The difference is in semantics - which
-dimensions is `1`.**  And that is a piece of information that must be provided
+of the two dimensions is meant to be `1`.**  And that is a piece of information
-upfront.
+that must be provided upfront.

 ```
     +-------+     +-------+     +-------+